adamb314/ServoProject/README.md

 This control scheme is good at holding and moving fast between position, but not so good at following a smooth predefined motion.
 Which is what you want when you build a robot.

-Industrial servo controllers uses a cascade based control scheme insted, which looks something more like this:
+Industrial servo controllers use a cascade based control scheme instead, which looks something like this:

 ![loop2](readmeResources/ControlLoop2.png)